apc-llc/apc-llc.github.io/_posts/2016-10-18-openacc-workshop-at-the-univeristy-of-tuebingen.md

 thumbnail_path: blog/2016-10-18-openacc-workshop-at-the-univeristy-of-tuebingen/utuebingen_logo.png
 ---

-Applied Parallel Computing LLC delivered the OpenACC Workshop at the University of Tuebingen, Germany.
+Applied Parallel Computing LLC has delivered the OpenACC Workshop at the University of Tuebingen, Germany.
 The workshop has been kindly supported by NVIDIA and MEGWARE.

 ![alt text](\assets\img\blog\2016-10-18-openacc-workshop-at-the-univeristy-of-tuebingen/utuebingen_logo.png "Logo Title Text 1")